Nastaliq: Letter forms

 The Nastaliq style uses more than three general forms for many letters, even in non-decorative documents.
-For example, most documents written in Urdu.
+For example, most documents written in Urdu use the Nastaliq style.

 In Unicode

 Nastaliq is not separately encoded in Unicode as it is a particular style of Arabic script and not a writing system in its own right.
 Nastaliq letterforms are produced by choosing a Nastaliq font to display the text.